EerikSaksi/stat_buff/timelog.md

 - I was initially focused on the different transitive dependecies of react-navigation (as this was the library that was throwing the error) but after doing more research the library that caused React Navigation to throw the error was react-native-safe-area-context.
 - After searching my lock file for react-native-safe-area-context, I realized that react-native-elements, a component library that I use upgraded it's react-native-safe-area-context from 3.1.4 to 3.1.9, even though Expo can only support 3.1.4.
 This lead to React Navigation importing an incompatible react-native-safe-area-context, so it seemed like React Navigation was the issue.
 - I resolved it by switching from npm to yarn, as it has an option to force transitive dependency versions.

+# 5 Jan (5 hours)

+- Before I had a top tab in the group that contained a timeline of different user events.
+This includes workouts and new PR's.
+I decided to integrate this into my new chat, so now all user events are visible from one neat chat interface.

+# 6 Jan (0.5 hours)

+- Had meeting and discussed new features that were added over the past two weeks